carehs12/guardianes_informaticos/README.md

     rails db:seeds
   ```

-  If you don't specify the environment, rails will default to **development**.
+  If you don't set the environment, rails will default to **development**.
 However,
   you can change this behavior by specifying the environment
   ```console
     rails db:create RAILS_ENV=test